Chouara Tannery in Fes: the Traditional Method of Making Leather

 Staying in the heart of the Medina (Old Town) allows you to immerse yourself in Fez’s ancient charm.
 Many riads, traditional Moroccan guesthouses with inner courtyards, are located here, offering an authentic experience.
 You’ll be within walking distance of historic sites like the Al-Qarawiyyin Mosque located within the bustling souks.

 If you’re looking for somewhere to little bit quieter and calm, you could also stay just outside the Medina.
 Places such as Batha and Bab Boujloud are close to the medina but offer a slightly quieter atmosphere.
-You’ll find a mix of riads and mid-range hotels, providing easy access to both the medina and modern conveniences.
+You’ll find a mix of riads and mid-range hotels, providing easy access to both the historical and new sites.

 Leave a Reply